10 tips to help you accelerate your research publication process

 If you are not a native English speaker, it could be helpful to have a language editing service revise the text of your manuscript and cover letter prior to submission, to ensure that the English usage is as clear and correct as possible.
 Having your paper edited before you submit it could help avoid any potential delay caused by the journal sending your paper back to you for pre-review editing.

-In conclusion, there are a number of strategies that you can use to accelerate the publication process, both prior to submission and during the review process itself.
-Clarity of communication is key, in the cover letter, in the manuscript, and in your interactions with the journal.
+There are a number of strategies that you can use to accelerate the publication process, both prior to submission and during the review process itself.
+Clarity of communication is key, in the cover letter, in the manuscript and in your interactions with the journal.
 If you are seeking additional support to help accelerate publication of your paper, get in touch with us today to see how we can help.

 Maximise your publication success with Charlesworth Author Services.